Jiboo/sophia/readme.md

                 // Errors for `pubsub_ping`
                 0x3000: not registered

+                // Return codes for `rpc`
+                0x4000: contract not subscribed
+                0x4001: contract internal error
+                0x4080-40ff: custom, reserved for contracts

-As any reply, the error message will have a `token` matching the one in the command that generated the error.
+As any reply, the `result` message will have a `token` matching the one in the command that generated the result.

 Iterative algorithm
 -------------------